Gregory Juno 24L Review

 Our Analysis and Test Results

 The Gregory Juno 24L is a women's daypack made of 210-Denier Honeycomb Cryptorip nylon with a double-thick reinforced bottom.
 It has a VaporSpan ventilated mesh back panel and dual-wing hip belt with zippered pockets.
-It comes in just one size, meant for torsos 14 to 19 inches long.
+It comes in just one size, meant for torsos 14 to 19 inches long, which should fit a wide range of ladies.

 The only part of this pack's comfort that we don't love is the webbing sections of the hip belt.
 While totally adequate and functional, this single-thickness strap is a letdown compared to the rest of the bag.
 Rather than some others with doubled-over straps forming secure, even triangles with the hip belt wings, these single webbing straps are too easy to tighten unevenly, resulting in the belt clip being yanked off to one side.
 There are no loops or "secret" pockets behind the hip belt pockets, either, that would allow you to tuck away the strap tails.
 Instead, depending on the size of your waist, the tails dangle limply in the middle, tapping your thighs as you walk.
 Again, this system isn't uncomfortable; it's just a step down from the level of security the rest of the suspension system brings to the table.